leafsphp/docs/src/docs/modules/auth.md

 ```

 example success response:
 **Note that the password and id fields are removed**.
-In v2.4-beta, you can control whether fields should be hidden from the returned value in the Auth settings.
+You can control whether fields should be hidden from the returned value in the Auth settings.

 ```php
 [